 - Parents/caregivers are encouraged to be actively involved in therapy.

-Pediatric VitalStim® Therapy Is Appropriate For:
+Pediatric VitalStim® Therapy May Be Appropriate For:

 - Children of all ages

-- Any patient who has oral/pharyngeal dysphagia
+- A child who has oral/pharyngeal dysphagia

 The “gold standard” for evaluation is a modified barium swallow (MBS) study.
 If an MBS study cannot be completed, a functional bedside evaluation may be substituted.